pjournal/mef03g-road-runner/index.md

 - Analyzing the province preference by nationality.
 - Analyzing Mortgaged house sales in detail of first sale and second hand sales by provinces and years

-#
-The data set that we will use for the project:
+#The data set that we will use for the project:

-            -Other house sales in detail of first sale and second hand sale by provinces and years, 2013-2019 -House sales by districts, 2015  - 2018 -House Sales by Provinces and Years, 2008-2012 -House sales numbers to foreigners, 2013-2019
+    -Other house sales in detail of first sale and second hand sale by provinces and years, 2013-2019 -House sales by districts, 2015  - 2018
+    -House Sales by Provinces and Years, 2008-2012 -House sales numbers to foreigners, 2013-2019
     -House sales numbers to foreigners by nationalities, 2015-2019 -Mortgaged house sales in detail of first sale and second hand sale by provinces and years, 2013-2019 -House sales in detail of first sale and second hand sale by provinces and years, 2013-2019 -House sales in detail of genders by provinces, 2014 - 2018 -House sales in detail of mortgaged and other houses by provinces and years, 2013-2019

   [Data Link - TUIK ](http://www.tuik.gov.tr/PreTablo.do?alt_id=1056 )

+You can see our analysis [here](RoadRunneR Term Project.html)